 from training.npr.org: https://training.npr.org/sources/kelebogile-zvobgo/

 Daniel Abebe is the vice provost and a professor of law at the University of Chicago School of Law.
 He is an expert on constitutional law, foreign affairs, human rights law, international institutions, and the way political and social institutions interact.

 Patricia Williams is a professor at Northeastern University’s law school and in the department of philosophy and religion.
-She is also director of Law, Technology and Ethics Initiatives in the School of Law and the College of Social Sciences and Humanities.
+She is an expert in critical race theory, bioethics, health law, gender, genetics, algorithms and other topics.